Endowed Scholars Program in Medical Science

 Essential features of the Endowed Scholars Program are:

 - Funding supports independent research activities, partial salary, and fringe benefits of each newly appointed Assistant Professor.
+Individuals who already hold tenure-track faculty positions are not eligible.

 - Up to four scholars are appointed each year.